-As for the impact of specific instruments on inequality, direct taxes are equalizing except in Colombia, Ghana and Tanzania, direct transfers are always equalizing, indirect taxes are equalizing (which may come as a surprise) except in Colombia, Georgia, Indonesia, Jordan and Russia, indirect subsidies are equalizing except in Armenia, Ghana, and Tanzania, and education and health spending are always equalizing except health spending in Jordan.
+As for the impact of specific instruments on inequality, net direct taxes are always equalizing and net indirect taxes are equalizing in seventeen out of the twenty-five countries.
+Education and health spending are always equalizing.
 While by definition all taxes are poverty increasing as long as the poor and near poor pay them, consumption taxes are the main culprits of fiscally-induced impoverishment.